benaryOS/kernel/README.md

 ### QEMU

 Just run `qemu -kernel kernel`.
 Or if you want the serial-output to be logged to file.log run `qemu -kernel kernel -serial file:file.log`

+On Unix you can also let it write to stdout and read from stdin, by setting the `-serial` parameter to `stdio`.
+This would then be `qemu -kernel kernel -serial stdio`.

 ### ISO